 Here’s how to figure out how much you should be paying for your homeowners insurance.

-The average cost of homeowners insurance is $1,083 annually, or approx $90 a month, according to Value Penguin.
+You’ll pay an average of $1,083 annually, or approximately $90 a month for homeowners insurance, according to Value Penguin.

 What factors impact your homeowners insurance rates?